Shirochi-stack/Glossarion/docs/MANGA_PREVIEW_GUIDE.md

 2. **Clean**
    - Removes detected text from the image
-   - Uses inpainting to fill text areas
+   - Uses inpainting to fill text areas with multiple iterations for better quality
    - Manual brush strokes guide the cleaning process
+   - Boxes marked for inpainting exclusion are automatically skipped
+   - Inpainting iterations can be configured for optimal results

 3. **Recognize Text**
    - Performs OCR on detected text regions